gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 find some other programming language where things do tend to just work but as far as I know no such language exists.

-I do love OCaml and I want to encourage more people to use it and grow the community but I'm cautious to only recommend OCaml to people who have the time and energy and motivation to struggle through the types of problems I describe in this post.
+And yet I stick around because I do love OCaml and I want to encourage more people to use it and grow the community but I'm uncomfortable recommending OCaml to people who don't have the time and energy and motivation to struggle through the types of problems I describe in this post.
+On the other hand I recognize that my own ability to be somewhat productive in personal OCaml projects is a consequence of privilege, primarily having enough free time and attention and general computing knowledge to debug all the weird issues I seem to encounter.
+Plus my work lets me spend two days each month hacking on personal OCaml projects.
+I expect many people will find OCaml tooling to be even less accessible than I do and if we only recommend OCaml to those privileged enough to handle our tools and exclude everyone else then what effect is that going to have on our community?

 I work on Dune for my job and I'm very interested in how to make the experience of using it more welcoming.
 To find out whether my personal difficulties using it are due to a sum of unrelated quirks or a symptom of a broader systemic problem.